-My major interest lies in ancient Jewish literature, including Hebrew Bible, Second Temple Literature, and rabbinic literature.
-I am interested in development of exegetical traditions, intertextuality and imagery as literary devices, as well as rhetorical uses of these texts, with special attention to constructions of law, community and space.
+My major interest lies in ancient Jewish literature, including the Hebrew Bible, Second Temple Literature, and rabbinic literature.
+I am interested in development of exegetical traditions, intertextuality and imagery as literary devices, with special attention to constructions of law, community and space.

 Another major interest of mine is Philosophy, especially Philosophy of Law and Philosophy of Religion.
 I have recently taken an interest in spatial theory, and its implications to Law, to ancient Judaism and politics.
-A concept which furnished a chapter of my dissertation is Intention, and I hope to continue exploring its role in philosopy, law, psychology and the arts.
+A chapter of my dissertation focused on the concept of intention in the Dead Sea Scrolls, and I hope to continue exploring its role in philosophy, law, psychology and the arts.

 As a firm believer in dialectics in education, I welcome any opportunity for dialogue.
 My preferred method of contact is e-mail, but I can also be reached by the social networks Facebook and Academia.edu.